knightsUCF/SpaceGame/design.md

 # Game Over

-On game over screen, give some sort of audiovisual feedback in the moment that we wait to restart game.
+* on game over screen, give some sort of audiovisual feedback in the moment that we wait to restart game

-Make the restart period long enough to prevent the player from losing.
+* make the restart period long enough to prevent the player from losing

+* on game over perhaps we can watch our action of our death in a randomized angle each time, for that loadout screen, before we are allowed to restart the game, upon which perhaps something comes up "R to Restart" so whe know we can restart then, especially at the end of some sort of musical queue